 Welcome to Oscar Talk.

 In case you're new to the site and/or the podcast, Oscar Talk is a one-stop awards chat shop between yours truly and Anne Thompson of Thompson on Hollywood.
-The podcast is weekly, every Friday throughout the season, charting the ups and downs of contenders along the way.
+The podcast is broadcast in special installments throughout the season, charting the ups and downs of contenders along the way.
 Plenty of things change en route to Oscar's stage and we're here to address it all as it unfolds.